 Tom Ware is a partner of Kulik Gottesman Siegel & Ware LLP.
-For the past twenty-eight years, Mr. Ware’s practice has focused on the representation of nonprofit homeowners associations, their volunteer directors and officers, and HOA property managers.
+Since 1989, Mr. Ware’s practice has focused on the representation of nonprofit homeowners associations, their volunteer directors and officers, and HOA property managers.
 He has extensive experience in representing common interest developments, non-profit homeowners associations, and their volunteer directors in connection with general corporate issues, real estate matters, litigation, insurance, fidelity bond claims, and appellate matters.
 Mr. Ware was one of the attorneys of record for the prevailing parties in the landmark California Supreme Court case Nahrstedt v.
 Lakeside Village Condominium Association which established the legal framework and standards for enforcing CC&R provisions.

 LITIGATION TRIAL EXPERIENCE

 Mr. Ware has extensive litigation and trial experience and has successfully represented homeowners associations and/or their directors and officers in numerous construction defect cases, developer disputes, CC&R enforcement matters, land use disputes, title issues, controversies involving architectural modifications and other use restrictions, disputes involving alleged breaches of fiduciary duty, assessment collection, lender and contractor disputes, corporate matters, and insurance related matters.